-[19].
+Neutron calibrations have been performed with isotopic sources, reactor beams, or accelerators.
+However, virtually all routine or practical radiation protection calibrations employ radioactive sources [19].
 The preferred neutron production mechanisms are either alpha-neutron reactions with beryllium or boron, or spontaneous fission (Cf).
 On rare occasions, gamma-neutron reactions have been used, but the associated high-intensity gamma fields generally make them unacceptable for calibration of dosimeters and instruments that have any degree of gamma sensitivity.

 Table 6-5 summarizes the properties of commonly used isotopic sources from the International Organization for Standardization (ISO 2001).
 Probably the first isotopic source to be used was RaBe (Roberts 1937).
 However, its neutron production was accompanied by a high photon emission.
 As Pu, Pu, and Am became available, they became the alpha-emitting radionuclides of choice.
 Because these radionuclides have similar alpha energies, the resultant neutron energies are also similar and can be considered nearly identical for radiation protection purposes.
 In particular, PoBe has been in use at NTS for several years (DeMarre 1993).
-Later Pu(n, $\alpha$ )Be sources were used (Allen and Schoengold 1995)
+Later Pu(n, $\alpha$ )Be and Cf sources were used (Allen and Schoengold 1995)

-Flux average energy

-Source (yr) (MeV)

-AmBe-241 (α,n) 432.7 4.4

-Cf-252 spontaneous fission 2.65 2.4

-Cf-252 in 30-cm-diameter D 2 O sphere 2.65 0.54
+Source Half-life (yr) Flux average energy (MeV) AmBe-241 (α,n) 432.7 4.4 Cf-252 spontaneous fission 2.65 2.4 Cf-252 in 30-cm-diameter D 2 O sphere 2.65 0.54